When the public examination is approaching

 After the congratulations, you invite the audience for coffee (or for a toast).

 - Reserve a room for the defense.
+The room is free of charge for the doctoral researcher.
 Suitable videoconferencing facilities are available in the following auditoriums:

 - Joensuu: AU100, E100, M100, N100, C2, AT100